NucleaPeon/python3-windstorm/README.md

 # python3-windstorm
 Python3 Tornado-based continuous build and test suite

+## How to use:

+**Start Web Host**

+    ./windstorm.py --start

+**Stop Web Host**

+    ./windstorm.py --stop

+**Restart Web Host**

+    ./windstorm.py

+Once the service has started, navigate to `localhost:9090` on your web browswer to view the software.

+Click the **Software** side-link to add folder(s) and file(s) which are part of the project.
+Click the **Test Suite** side-link to add Suites (series of tests that encorporate one or more projects) Once a Suite is loaded with tests, click the **Run Tests** button to view some settings (that don't yet work) and progress bars.
+Click the **Run** button to start testing, or you can quick-run the project by clicking on the button next to the **Run Tests** button, the smaller button with the play symbol |>.
+Test results are not yet displayed, but enabling firebug and looking at the tornado log (stdout) will describe the tests.

+## History

 After trying out `buildbot` and seeing how unpleasant it was to deal with off the bat, I have decided to build a simple, functional configuration-based build and test suite

 * built in python3